p-hofmann/Cpp-FileSystem-Emulator/README.md

 If a local relative directory/file and a system path file fit a given relative path, the local path is given priority.
 A file or folder does not need to exist for a path to get transformed into a full path, it only effects priority.
-Priority: Existing local path > System file > Local path
+Priority: Existing local path > System path > Local path

 ### filesystem::get_environment_variable(your_variable)
 Resolves a environment variable and returns it as string.